 Just as with the Openings and Closing units in Negotiate 1-2-3, all the modules here were designed to have stand-alone value, so that you can browse according to your particular interests.
 Take a moment now to see how the pieces fit together.

 In the introduction we described critical moments as ones that are hard to unwind.
 That is, they involve actions and statements that direct a negotiation down one path as opposed to another.
-You can either make the first offer or wait until your counterpart makes a proposal, for example.
+For example you can either make the first offer or wait until your counterpart makes a proposal, for example.
 Likewise for staying at the bargaining table or walking out.
 You can't do both.

 People learn in different ways, so the material here has been in various formats.
-(Here we're closing with text, but our introductory module was a video greeting.)
+Here we're closing with text, but our introductory module was a video greeting.
 Most of the modules included quizzes that allowed you to compare your responses with those of other viewers of Negotiate 1-2-3.
 The self-assessment quiz in the Luck Factor module dealt with people's openness to new experiences and their feelings about chance events.
 Other quizzes in the Outbursts, Brinksmanship, and Choosing a Path modules put you in the shoes of negotiators facing a series of critical moments as negotiations unfold step-by-step.
-The unit as a whole drew examples from a wide range of contexts: international diplomacy, the cable television business, professional sports, and even a squabble between Steve Jobs and Bill Gates.
+The unit drew examples from a wide range of contexts: international diplomacy, the cable television business, and even a squabble between Steve Jobs and Bill Gates.
 And you got to be the protagonist yourself in the Ultimatums module!

 As a result, your strategy must be supple from start to finish.
 You should constantly be refining your sense what is feasible and how best to proceed from there.
 Yes, you must try to influence others to see the situation in a way that is favorable to you, but often you must adapt to their behavior—expected and otherwise.
 Plain and simple, negotiation is a dynamic process.
 You are an important player, but never the only one.
 That point is made explicitly in the Luck and Agility modules.
 It is central to the entire unit.

 We hope that the concepts and techniques in this module will give you a framework for ongoing learning.
-You can get helpful advice from the books and resources below.
-But you can also learn much by relating this framework to your own experience.
+You can get helpful advice from the books and resources noted at the end of each module.
+But you can also learn much by relating the frameworks and techniques they present to your own on-going experience.
 Negotiation scholars and wise practitioners have significantly advanced our understanding of the process over the years.
-This unit covers some of that ground but more will certainly be learned in the years ahead, and this Negotiate 1-2-3 platform will expand accordingly.
-For now, here are some other resources you can further explore.
+This unit covers some of that ground, but more will certainly be learned in the years ahead, and this Negotiate 1-2-3 platform will expand accordingly.